Computable analysis on the space of marked groups: The word problem subnumbering type

 Proposition \ref{prop:The-numbering-type v(G,S) } shows that describing group elements as products of the generators is the description that gives as much information as can be given on group elements if we want the group operations to be computable.
-The previous proposition thus has an easy corollary: \begin{cor} The numbering type $\Lambda_{(G,S)}$ is decidable if and only if there exists a numbering type $\Delta$ of $G$, which is surjective and decidable, and which makes the group operations of $G$ computable. \end{cor}
+The previous proposition thus has an easy corollary: \begin{cor} The numbering type $\Lambda_{(G,S)}$ has a decidable equality if and only if there exists a numbering type $\Delta$ of $G$ which has decidable equality and which makes the group operations of $G$ computable. \end{cor}